73cirdan/MMM-bustimes/README.md

  - *medium* - One stop per row, with multiple departures per row.
  - *large* - One departure per row (number of rows configurable).

+The module instances on the right in the screenshot show some optional additional display options.
+Please see the list of supported configuration options below for all available options.

 # Installation
 Navigate into your MagicMirror's `modules` folder and execute